laravel/docs/billing.md

 The first argument passed to the `newSubscription` method should be the name of the subscription.
 If your application only offers a single subscription, you might call this `main` or `primary`.
 The second argument is the specific plan the user is subscribing to.
 This value should correspond to the plan's identifier in Stripe.

 The `create` method, which accepts [a Stripe payment method identifier](#storing-payment-methods) or Stripe `PaymentMethod` object, will begin the subscription as well as update your database with the customer ID and other relevant billing information.

+> {note} Passing a Payment Method string directly to the `create()` subscription method will also automatically save it to the user.

 #### Additional User Details